Poems

 says he wants to kill, so just

 stand still.
-It’s the dog
+Its the dog

-they’ll be after, the shadow
+theyll be after, the shadow

 under the not-quite sunk pink